One-page website, multipage website: your heart sways between the two…

 👉 You need to create a blog

-👉 You need to analyze your website statistics
+👉 You need to analyse your website statistics

 👉 You have an online store with many products

-In this case, obviously, you will need several pages and different categories, to showcase your products, in a clear and attractive way.
+In this case, you will need several pages and different categories to showcase your products in a clear and attractive way.

 👉 You have a corporate website